TUDelftNAS/Delftvisor/design/design.md

 The packets EchoResponse, FeatureResponse, GetConfigResponse, QueueGetConfigResponse are already discussed in the previous section.

 ### PacketIn
+Determine if this is caused by an address that needs to be rewritten.
+If table_id=0 & cookie=1 the packet comes from topology discovery.
+  Mark the link as live, reset liveness timer, drop packet.
+If table_id=0 & cookie=2

+If Openflow 1.0 determine ethernet addresses, if ethernet addresses in topology discovery range mark link live, etc.

+Rewite table_id to slice table.
 Only forward if the controller Async request filter says the controller wants to receive these packets.

 ### FlowRemoved